Report an Incident

 1. Fill out Incident Report with employee / student if possible.

-2. Submit the Incident Report to Environmental Health and Safety within 24 hours of the incident occuring.
+2. Submit the Incident Report to Environmental Health and Safety within 24 hours of the incident occurring.

 4. Cooperate during the investigation.